 PATHWAY G – Education: Create accessible, equitable research, partnerships, and education; promote shared understanding; and invest in sustainable workforce development for the natural and working lands sector

-Education, especially around our ecosystems and land in this state is a vital part of solving the climate crisis.
-We must teach everyone in this state about the risks and changes that will come with the climate crisis so that we are not leaving people behind in our transition to a better future.
-Education of people around the state about the ways that they can help prevent the worst of the climate crisis is a needed enabling set of actions that will allow the climate council to create capacity for the future and weave in pieces of the intergenerational equity that is necessary.
+Education and understanding, especially around our ecosystems and land in this state is a vital part of solving the climate crisis.
+This must include the the risks and changes that will follow inaction with regard to the climate crisisas well as the strategies to address this crisis, to ensure equitable access to opportunities and a shared knowledge that will build our transition to a better future.
+Education of people around the state about the actions to slow climate change as well as an enabling set of actions that will allow for creating capacity for the future is critical to all ages, but especially for intergenerational equity.

+Education also strengthens the success of every other pathway towards resilient climate adaptation.
+Agricultural, forestry and natural resource landowners and managers need education to implement natural based practices that will mitigate and sequester greenhouse gases, that will positively affect their viability, and help them, and future land managers to adapt to a changing climate in a positive and vibrant manner.

 STRATEGIES AND ACTIONS

-Invest in and expand climate-related education at all levels, outreach, research, and technical assistance programs: Investment in climate related education through various programs will create the capacity our state needs to preform climate mitigation, resilience, and adaptation actions.
-Education to land owners, practitioners, students, and teachers about climate change, it’s impacts and steps that can be taken now, are necessary to influence personal and systemic action and build workforce capacity and general knowledge with regard to the impacts of climate change and the strategies necessary to prevent it.
+Invest in and expand climate-related education at all levels, outreach, research, and technical assistance programs: Investment in climate related education through various programs will create the capacity our state needs to implement climate mitigation, resilience, and adaptation actions.
+Education to land owners, practitioners, students, and teachers about climate change, its impacts and steps that can be taken now, are necessary to influence personal and systemic action and build workforce capacity and general knowledge with regard to the impacts of climate change and the strategies necessary to prevent it.

-Enhance education, outreach, and technical assistance programming to support farmer learning and adoption of climate smart agricultural practices and ensure equitable access through the creation of two full time UVM Extension staff and part time staff for each conservation district
+Enhance education, outreach, and technical assistance programming to support farmer learning and adoption of climate smart agricultural practices and ensure equitable access through the creation of two full time UVM Extension staff and part time staff for each National Resource Conservation District

-Establish and fund an educational program that explains the role that Vermont farms and their high-quality, local food products play in maintaining a low climate impact
+Establish and fund an educational program that explains the role that Vermont farmers and foragers and their high-quality, local food products play in maintaining a low climate impact

 Create a climate curriculum teachers fellowship program to engage teachers in leading and sharing their climate curriculum ideas with other teachers